 - Sift together flour, cocoa powder, baking soda, and salt.
 Set aside.

 - In the bowl of a stand mixer fitted with the paddle attachment, cream together butter, brown sugar, and granulated sugar until light and fluffy, 3-4 minutes.
-Beat in vanilla and egg.
+Beat in vanilla and eggs, one at a time.
 Scrape the bowl.

 - Gradually add the flour mixture, mixing on low speed until combined.
 Scrape the bowl occasionally.
 Mix in peanut butter chips by hand with a spatula or wooden spoon.